Part 1: the politics of the domination system

 Then he looked up at his disciples and said: ‘Blessed are you who are poor, for yours is the kingdom of God.
 Blessed are you who are hungry now, for you will be filled.
 Blessed are you who weep now, for you will laugh… But woe to you who are rich, for you have received your consolation.
 Woe to you who are full now, for you will be hungry.
 Woe to you who are laughing now, for you will mourn and weep.’
 (Luke 6:17-25)

-Jesus quickly formed a political movement to create an alternative social reality.
+Jesus quickly formed a political movement to create this alternative social reality.
 The coming of God’s new social order requires a committed people with a new vision and new values.
 The founding of a new social reality is not a threat to the status quo when it is only a vision in the head of one person.
 Jesus knew that his call for Jubilee economic redistribution would threaten the rich and powerful, and would likely result in a violent reaction.
 He also knew that it would be relatively easy to silence a single voice.
 But a movement empowered by a shared vision is much more difficult to stop.
 When a movement galvanizes the hopes and aspirations of a larger community, authorities begin to worry.
 Movements can quickly get out of control.

 Jesus gathered a core team of 82 disciples, with twelve in a leadership role.
 (Imagine King’s Southern Christian Leadership Council.)
 Then he sent 70 of them out to the villages and towns of Galilee to prepare for his forthcoming political campaign tour to engage the peasants in a grassroots effort.
 In Luke’s gospel we read, “After this the Lord appointed seventy others and sent them on ahead of him in pairs to every town and place where he himself intended to go.
 He said to them… ‘Whenever you enter a town and its people welcome you, eat what is set before you; cure the sick who are there, and say to them, ‘The kingdom of God has come near to you.’”
 (Luke 10:1-9) Sharing food, healing the sick, and announcing the kingdom of God: these were the three assignments to the disciples as they carried the Jesus movement to the villages and towns of Galilee.